vucinatim/react-modal-navigator/README.md

 - `actions`: An object of actions for the page, where the key is the action name, and the value is a ReactNode.
 - `props`: Props for the page.
 - `indismissable`: If set to true, the modal can't be dismissed by the user.
-- `disablePadding`: If set to true, the padding of the modal page content is disabled.
-- `disableScroll`: If set to true, scrolling inside the modal page is disabled.
+- `onClose`: Function that gets called when the modal is closed.

 ## Running the Demo Locally